JeffreyQin/AI_Resume_Builder/README.md

 1. Clone the repository
 2. Install Node.js and run "npm install", "touch .env" in the console.
 3. Type in "OPENAI_API_KEY = {{your api key}}" in .env
-4. Run "npm run start" in the console.
+4. Install Python (if you haven't) and run "pip install numpy opencv-python pytesseract" in the console.

-### Prereq:
+5. Run "npm run start" in the console.

 ## Features & functionalities